 Our residential summer school programme offers students the chance to experience studying a subject at university.
 Our summer schools are free to attend and open to Year 12 students from England, Wales and Scotland who meet our criteria.

+During our summer schools, students will stay in university accommodation on campus and will experience a taste of university life.
 Students will learn in an academic environment, working with students from other schools, undergraduate and postgraduate students, and academic staff.
 The programme will include lectures, seminars, practical activities, and a variety of fun social events in the evenings.

 Arts and social sciences